Difference Tone Training

 This demonstration recreates an example of introspective training from E.B.
 Titchener's laboratory manual of 1901-1905.
 The purpose is to prompt thought about the prospects of introspective training as a means of improving the quality of introspective reports about conscious experience.
 The demonstration requires speakers or headphones, and a high-speed internet connection is recommended.

 Titchener and most of his contemporaries (circa 1900) regarded introspection as the principal method of psychology.
 Nevertheless, they felt that the introspective reports of untrained subjects are prone to error, even when the reports are restricted to current or very recently past conscious experience.
-(I share this view: Schwitzgebel 2002a&b, in preparation; Schwitzgebel & Gordon, 2000.)
+(I share this view: Schwitzgebel & Gordon, 2000; Schwitzgebel 2002a&b, 2004, in preparation-c.)
 They consequently recommended extensive training in introspective procedures.
 Wilhelm Wundt, Titchener's teacher and founder of the introspectionist school of psychology, is reputed not to have admitted introspective data from observers with fewer than 10,000 trials of experience in introspective report (Boring 1953).

 What a Difference Tone Is